SashelI/SashelI/README.md

 - 🎮 I've also made a small escape game on Unity [BLIP](https://github.com/SashelI/BLIP_Escape_Game)

-- 📱 And working on a phone app for a school project [CamPark](https://github.com/SashelI/CamPark_Alpha)

 - 👨‍💻 All of my projects are available at [https://github.com/SashelI](https://github.com/SashelI)